csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  For *Thomas*, our website have the section about legal support and common questions for starting up businesses.
 Thomas might be able to find the answer he want in the FAQ section, if not, he could still consult with an agency or lawyer suggested by us.

- For *Robert*, the seasonal conference will include hundreds of starting up companies, and he could go through a lot of possible investment.
+ For *Noha*, Noha need guidance to get a certification of informal education and she also need to apply for government grants.
+She might not how it works but she could find all these informaiton through our website.

  * Explain the benefits of your product explicitly & clearly.
 For example:
     * Save users time (how much?)